jakecolder93/skyRewards/README.md

 # Sky Rewards Test

 My app for the sky test.

+Backend PostgreSQL server consists of account numbers ranging from 1001-1010 with different subscription packages and rewards based on the packages.

 Production: <https://jakerewards.netlify.app>